EU eyes special funds to leverage investment plan

 Governments struggling to meet EU fiscal policy targets would also benefit, the source said, by not having to count contributions to the EU budget that go to the paid-in capital of special investment funds as part of their annual expenditure.

-Commission President Jean-Claude Juncker is due to present the plan to the European Parliament on Wednesday, making good on a pledge he made as the EU's new chief executive to revive growth through 300 billion euros ($375 billion) of investments.
+Commission President Jean-Claude Juncker is due to present the plan to the European Parliament on Wednesday, making good on a pledge he made as the EU's new chief executive to revive growth through 300 billion euros (237.58 billion pounds) of investments.

 EU officials have said the bulk of the 300 billion euros will be private investment.
 Some have said 20-30 billion euros of EU public money could draw in 10 to 15 times that amount from private investors, comforted that the EU funds would absorb the first of any losses incurred on projects.